 During the final year students complete a dissertation.
 This dissertation is an exciting opportunity for you to explore in depth a subject of your own choice related to acupuncture.

-The Area Examination Board and the Course Examination Board determine the outcome of all results at the end of the academic period.
-The University Examination and Assessment Regulations are applicable throughout the assessment process.
+The Area Examination Board determines the outcome of all results at the end of the academic period.

 In September 1997, in its 25th Anniversary Year, the College achieved national professional recognition in the form of full accreditation of its Acupuncture course by the British Acupuncture Accreditation Board (BAAB).
 The BAAB was established to accredit responsible colleges of Acupuncture and set and monitor standards for the profession.
 The process of maintaining accreditation status is continuous and ensures quality in both education and acupuncture.